fishermanswharff/wdi_6_js_demo_objects/README.md

 /*
 Objects can have objects.
 The siblings property's value is an Array
-The address property's value is a Object literal.
+The address property's value is an Object literal.
 The describe property's value is a Function, which is also an object.
 */